iboxdb/ftserver/README.md

 ### The Results Order
 The results order based on the **id()** number in **class PageText**,  descending order.

-Page has many PageTexts.
+A Page has many PageTexts. if don't need multiple Texts, modify **Html.getDefaultTexts(Page)**, only returns one PageText.

 the Page.GetRandomContent() method is used to keep the Search-Page-Content always changing, doesn't affect the real PageText order.

-if you have many pages(>100,000),  use the ID number to control the order instead of loading all pages to memory.
+Use the ID number to control the order instead of loading all pages to memory.
-Or you can load top 100-1000 pages to memory then re-order it by favor.
+Or load top 100 pages to memory then re-order it by favor.

 #### Search Format